stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

-Yes they can.
+Yes, they can.

 #### ALEX

-Fun fact: as long as he's on the nose of the ship and that's the direction it's traveling, it'll be fine.
+Fun fact: as long as he's on the nose of the ship and that's the direction it's traveling, he'll be fine.

 #### LYDIA

-It's fine.
+Yeah, it's fine.

 #### TIM